silarsis/pevl/README.md

 * Factory is only called with the latest data, not for each version - this is to save from having to maintain factories for every version.

-* Supporting Python 3.7 and above - because I want to.
+* Supporting Python 3.8 and above - because I want static types.

 * All events are dictionaries - for simplicity.